InsightSoftwareConsortium/ITK-Wasm/BREAKING_CHANGES.md

 - apply-presentation-state-to-image presentation-state-file is an argument, as opposed to an optional parameter, since it is required.
 - dicom functions access { data: <Uint8Array>, path: <string> } arguments instead of just <Uint8Array>.
+- `.` removed from structured-report-to-html arguments for wrapping

 ## From 1.0.0-b.72 to 1.0.0-b.73